-My Amazon Relational Database Service (Amazon RDS) instance is in a STORAGE_FULL state, and the instance is hanging.
-How can I monitor the available storage space for an RDS DB instance so that I can avoid running out of storage?
+My Amazon Relational Database Service (Amazon RDS) DB instance is in a STORAGE_FULL state, and the DB instance is hanging.
+How can I monitor the available storage space for my DB instance to avoid running out of storage?

 - Open the CloudWatch console, and choose Alarms from the navigation pane.

 - Choose Create alarm, and choose Select metric.

 - From the All metrics tab, choose RDS.

 - Choose Per-Database Metrics.

 - For the instance that you want to monitor, choose the DB instance Identifier FreeStorageSpace metric.